-This Information is designed to guide students and parents in their academic preparation for college and in meeting admissions standards on PSAT's, SAT's and ACT's.
-First listed are the general guidelines for academic preparation.
+The following information is designed to help students and their families prepare for college admission testing.
+The following tests are part of the college admissions testing process, the PSAT, SAT Reasoning Test, SAT Subject Area Test, and the ACT.
+Listed first are the general guidelines for academic preparation.
 Following that are the recommendations for who should take what tests when.
-Please raise specific questions with a guidance counselor or administrator at Southern.
+If you have specific questions, please ask your guidance counselor.
 It is very important that each student's plan is tailored to his/her goals, abilities and interests.